domsteil/sgxjvm-public/docs/source/rng-host.rst

 .. parsed-literal::

-    java -Doblivium.build=Debug -jar host.jar samples/rng/rng-enclave/build/enclave/Debug/rng-enclave.signed.so
+    java -Doblivium.build=Debug -jar host.jar --debug samples/rng/rng-enclave/build/enclave/Debug/rng-enclave.signed.so

+The above will hopefully load the enclave and bind port 8080, where the host will be accepting incoming gRPC connections to forward to the enclave. ``-Doblivium.build=Debug`` will cause the host to use native libraries with debug symbols, whereas ``--debug`` will cause the host to load the enclave in DEBUG mode.

 If you're running the enclave in simulation mode, run:

 .. parsed-literal::

-    java -Doblivium.build=Simulation -jar host.jar samples/rng/rng-enclave/build/enclave/Simulation/rng-enclave.signed.so
+    java -Doblivium.build=Simulation -jar host.jar --debug samples/rng/rng-enclave/build/enclave/Simulation/rng-enclave.signed.so

-This will load the enclave and bind port 8080, where the host will be accepting incoming gRPC connections to forward to the enclave. ``-Doblivium.build=Debug`` will cause the host to use native libraries with debug symbols.

 For more command line options run: